theo-donacik/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** Insecure.ts reads in the 'username' field from the request and uses that to search the database.

 2. Briefly explain how a malicious attacker can exploit them.
+    A malicious user can supply a query in the field instead of a real username, in the above example setting the username to "username[$ne]=" which when plugged in to the database search, fetches a full user object including their password from the database.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+    Secure.ts verifies that the input is only a string and not a potential script.
+That way, any text submitted as 'userinfo?' must be a string and treated as a username and cannot be run on the database.